Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 There is a legend that kappa appear in Tono.

-There is also a bounty on the kappa, and if you capture one and go to Tono TV together...you'll get a bounty of 10 million yen!!!
+There is also a bounty on the kappa, and if you capture one and go to Tono Television together...you'll win a whopping 10 million yen!!!

-However, in order to capture a kappa, you must obtain something called a "kappa capture permit (220 yen)."
+However, in order to capture a kappa, you must obtain a "kappa capture permit (220 yen)."

 Traditional Garden

-Denshoen is a facility that recreates the lifestyle of farmers in the Tono region, where visitors can experience traditional events, old tales, and the making and production of folk crafts.
+Denshoen is a facility that recreates the lifestyle of farmers in the Tono region, where visitors can experience traditional events, old stories, and the making and production of folk crafts.

-Within the park are the Former Kikuchi Family Residence, a National Important Cultural Property, a memorial hall for Sasaki Kizen, the narrator of "The Tales of Tono," and the Oshira-do Hall of Silkworm Gods, which houses a thousand Oshirasama figures.
+Within the park, you will find the Former Kikuchi Family Residence, a nationally designated Important Cultural Property, a memorial hall for Sasaki Kizen, the narrator of the Tales of Tono, and the Oshira Hall (Oshira Hall) with its 1,000 Oshirasama figures.

 There is also a restaurant called Oshiratei where you can enjoy local cuisine.